 - Untreated medical conditions

 You should also look for problems with the nursing home itself.
 Issues like understaffing or poor training increase the risk of nursing home abuse, neglect, or a wrongful death.

 Can You Sue a Nursing Home for Wrongful Death?

+Yes.
 Nursing homes have an obligation to keep elderly residents safe and provide proper care.
-Accordingly, nursing home staff members, owners, administrators, and other parties can be held liable when proper care is not provided.
+Nursing home staff members, owners, and others can be held liable when proper care is not provided.

-If you do choose to sue a nursing home for punitive damages, an investigation will likely be held in order to establish the degree of harm and who is at fault.
+If you do choose to sue a nursing home, an investigation will likely be held in order to establish the degree of harm and who is at fault.